 Imagine Cup Junior Registration

-Participation in Imagine Cup Junior is via a Team Leader (such as an educator, instructor, parent, guardian— over the age of 18).
-The 2023 challenge is open for registration via www.imaginecup.com/junior starting today!
+Participation in Imagine Cup Junior is via a Team Leader (such as an educator, instructor, staff member, school leader, parent, guardian) over the age of 18.2 The 2024 challenge is open for registration via www.imaginecup.com/junior starting today!

 Imagine Cup Junior Resource Pack